Monday, November 27, 2023

 It took me so long to write this poem.

-Walking down the beach
+Walking down the beach,

-With our heads bow down;
+With our heads bowed down;

 I can't look at what you can't look at in me.